AlandSailingRobots/SailingRobotsWebsite/pages/data/measurements/README.md

 # Representation of logged measurement data

-This page will display logged measurements data from logged missions.
+This page will display logged measurements data and coordinates from logged missions.

-#Functionality is currently Work In Progress
+#How it works
+It will write data from the dataLogs_marine_sensors DB and longitude and latitude coordinates from dataLogs_gps and then shows a table sorted by the ID from both tables.

+The whole table from marine-sensor is read into the page and the lonigitude and latitude data from dataLogs-gps is hardcoded using right join.